iris-hep/func_adl/docs/xAOD/getting_started.md

 ## FuncADL xAOD Releases

-Depending on what ATLAS release you are using, you will need to install and import different libraries.
+Depending on what ATLAS release is needed, it is required to install and import different libraries.
 The libraries are:

 - ``func_adl_servicex_xaodr21``
 - ``func_adl_servicex_xaodr22``